-- Assure the implementation, monitoring and evaluation of the policies and procedures. - Ensure risk assessments are completed to identify real or potential hazards contributing to aggressive behaviours against staff and residents. - Ensure effective response, reporting, follow up and monitoring procedures are in place to address incidents of aggressive behaviours as per centres' policies. - Ensure all aggressive incidents are investigated and corrective actions identified and taken to prevent recurrence. - Monitor safe work practices and ensure non-compliance with these safe work practices is addressed.
+- 1. Assure the implementation, monitoring and evaluation of the policies and procedures. - 2.
+Ensure risk assessments are completed to identify real or potential hazards contributing to aggressive behaviours against staff and residents. - 3.
+Ensure effective response, reporting, follow up and monitoring procedures are in place to address incidents of aggressive behaviours as per centres' policies. - 4.
+Ensure all aggressive incidents are investigated and corrective actions identified and taken to prevent recurrence. - 5.
+Monitor safe work practices and ensure non-compliance with these safe work practices is addressed. - 6.
+Ensure staff receive training and education in prevention and management of aggressive behaviours.